 How Are Point-of-Purchase Displays Made?

 Graphic designers create point-of-purchase displays using print or digital media.
-Rather than going full scale like a marketing campaign that gets customers inside a store, these marketing tools focus primarily on making more sales from consumers because of the attractiveness of POP displays.
+Rather than going full scale like a digital marketing or traditional marketing campaign that gets customers inside a store, these marketing tools focus primarily on making more sales from consumers because of the attractiveness of POP displays.

 #1.
 Highlight a Product